 In summary, TCP Splitting does not scale well as the number of sharing connections increasing.
-Furthermore, for E2E TCP over SR-ARQ, the system efficiency can be significantly improved by allowing more TCP connections.
-Therefore, although most of current satellite gateway products are based on TCP splitting, E2E TCP with reliable link layer protocol (e.g. SR-ARQ) is a potential alternative in a large scale broadband satellite IP network.
+Furthermore, if using TCP over SR-ARQ, the system efficiency (e.g. total E2E throughput) can be significantly improved by allowing more TCP connections.
+Therefore, although most of current satellite gateway products are based on TCP splitting, the scheme of E2E TCP with reliable link layer protocol (e.g. SR-ARQ) is still a good potential alternative for supporting broadband satellite IP networks, especially in a large scale network.